-The Blue Angel (Der Blaue Engel) is a German certification for products and services that adhere to stringent requirements on environmental, health and usage aspects.
+The Blue Angel (Der Blauer Engel) is a German eco-label for products and services that have environmentally friendly credentials.
+It has in existence since 1978.

 NORDIC SWAN ECOLABEL

-The Swan eco label is an Eco labelling standard common to the entire Nordic region set up by the Nordic council of ministers in 1989.
-It is a non-profit making organisation.
-The purpose of the Swan standard is to reduce waste and assure quality.
-The simple message associated with having the Swan logo is that the product in question is a good environmental choice.
+The Swan Eco label is an Eco labelling standard common to the entire Nordic region setup by the Nordic council of ministers in 1989.
+This is done by a voluntary license system where the applicant agrees to follow certain criteria outlined by the Nordic Ecolabelling in cooperation with stakeholders.
+These criteria include environmental, quality and health arguments.
+The simple message associated with having the Swan logo is that the product is a good environmental choice.

 SMETA (Sedex Members Ethical Trade Audit) is one of the most widely used ethical audit formats in the world.